couchbase/query/docs/n1ql-preview-model.md

 Examples.

-Array subscripting.

-    expression[expression]

-Examples.

 #### Collection expressions

-To leverage the multi-valued attributes of the Couchbase N1NF data model, a special set of collection expressions are provided.
-In the boxes below, collection is an array-valued subpath or expression.
+To leverage the multi-valued attributes of the N1QL data model, a special set of collection expressions are provided.
+In the boxes below, *collection* is an array-valued subpath or expression.

 The existential quantifier over arrays tests whether any array element matches a predicate.